MD, PhD Candidate of Reproductive Health, School of Nursing and Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

-Midwifery and Reproductive Health Research Center, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+PhD, Professor, Midwifery and Reproductive Health Research Center, Department of Midwifery and Reproductive Health, School of Nursing and Midwifery, Shahid Beheshti University of Medical Science, Tehran, Iran.

-Introduction: First hours and days of birth are considered as the most sensitive times for mothers and newborns that require complete and high-quality care and services.
+The first hours and days of birth are considered as the most sensitive time for mothers and newborns which require complete and high-quality care and services.
 To improve the quality of cares, recognizing the needs of service receivers is considered one of the most important approaches.
-This study was carried out to identify the unmet needs of healthy newborns' mothers in hospitals.
+We aimed to identify the unmet needs of healthy newborns' mothers in hospitals.

-Method: This qualitative study was carried out through recording and implementing 14 in-depth, semi-structured interviews at the discharge time with healthy newborns' mothers about their most important expectations and unmet needs in terms of newborns’ care in several hospitals in Tehran, Iran.
+Materials and Methods: This qualitative study was carried out through recording and implementing 14 in-depth, semi-structured interviews at the discharge time with healthy newborns' mothers about their most important expectations and unmet needs in terms of newborns’ care in several hospitals in Tehran, Iran.
 Purposeful sampling was used.
 Then, directional content-analysis was performed using the Grundheim and Lundman approach and the main research themes were identified.

-Discussion: According to the study, healthy newborns' mothers have unmet needs in hospital including support services and sufficient information.
+Conclusion: According to the study, healthy newborns' mothers have unmet needs in hospital including support services and sufficient information.
 Therefore, appropriate services and information should be provided to mothers to care for their healthy newborns.
 This not only increases the satisfaction of mothers but also improves the quality of healthy newborn care in hospital.